Scofizz/Deep-Learning-for-Wireless-Networked-Systems-a-joint-Estimation-Control-Scheduling-Approach/README.md

 ## Usage
 Learning curves and numerical results can be found in the paper.
 The paper results can be reproduced with minor differences by running:
 ```
-main.ipynb
+main.py
 ```
-Please note that `main.ipynb` is no longer exactly representative of the code used in the paper.
-Hyper-parameters can be modified with different arguments to `main.ipynb`.
+Please note that `main.py` is no longer exactly representative of the code used in the paper.
+Hyper-parameters can be modified with different arguments to `main.py`.
 ## BibTex
 ```
 @article{zhao2022deep,